Florida man allegedly drags police with car during traffic stop, charged with attempted murder - NewsBreak

 FORT WALTON BEACH, Fla. ( WKRG ) — A man stopped by officers for an alleged traffic violation was arrested for attempted felony murder after he drug officers with his car, according to a release from the Fort Walton Beach Police Department.

 According to the release, officers attempted to pull over Antonio Betts, 27, for a traffic violation Saturday afternoon.
 Police say Betts stopped and when officers walked up to the car and tried to determine the man’s identity.
 While working to determine Betts’ identity, officers said they noticed drug paraphernalia and a knife in the car.
-Teen accused of Costco carjacking that left woman severely injured pleads guilty to all charges
+Fort Walton Beach man accused of sexually assaulting 12-year-old girl: Okaloosa Co.
+Sheriff

 Officers asked Betts to get out of the car and said he refused.
 Because of this, officers attempted to pull Betts out of the car.
 Officers said that is when Betts allegedly trapped one of the officer’s arms and started driving.